kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

     - [ ] [Deprecation / removal policy for old profile versions](#versioning)
     - [ ] [Ephemeral containers support](#ephemeral-containers)
     - [ ] [PSP migration workflow & support](#podsecuritypolicy-migration)
 2. Collect feedback from the alpha, analyze usage of the webhook implementation.
+In particular, re-assess these API decisions:
+    - Distinct `audit` and `warn` modes
+    - Whether `enforce` should warn on templated pod resources
 3. Thorough testing is already expected for alpha, but we will review our test coverage and fill any gaps prior to beta.
    - Feature tests are moved to the main test jobs (may postpone to GA)